 You failed math class.
 Math didn't forget.

-Zero Sum is a twin-stick shooter drawn entirely in scratchy pencil on paper.
-The enemies ARE the numbers and your weapons ARE the math.
+Zero Sum is a pencil-on-paper twin-stick shooter roguelite.
+Your enemies are numbers and your weapon is math.
 No health bars.
 No hit points.
 Just raw arithmetic violence.

 That was the easy part.